branchup/moodle-filter_shortcodes/README.md

 Installation
 ------------

+_Until the plugin is approved on the plugin's directory on moodle.org, please install the plugin manually._

+1. Download the _zip_ of the [latest release](https://github.com/branchup/moodle-filter_shortcodes/releases)
-1. Extract the content of this repository in `filter/shortcodes`
+2. Extract the content in `filter/shortcodes`
-2. Navigate to Site administration > Notifications
+3. Navigate to Site administration > Notifications
-3. Follow the prompt to upgrade your Moodle site
+4. Follow the prompt to upgrade your Moodle site

 Usage
 -----